KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Roomba980 by relm923](https://github.com/relm923/MMM-Roomba980)

+1. Repository name and main js file name is not the same.
-1. Typo: Found `Magic Mirror` in file `MMM-Roomba.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-Roomba.js`: Replace it with `MagicMirror²`.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-5. Recommendation: Replace eslintrc by new flat config.
+6. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-RottenTomatoes by AdamMoses-GitHub](https://github.com/AdamMoses-GitHub/MMM-RottenTomatoes)